 5. Avoid eating trans fats.
 Trans fats boost belly fat and increase risk of heart disease and diabetes.
 They also increase cholesterol levels.
 Trans fats are high in calories.
 Replenish your cupboard with food items containing unsaturated fats like nuts, soya bean oil, olive oil and fish.

 6. Choose your proteins wisely.
 Prefer lean protein like skinless chicken and fish over higher fat meats and cheese whenever possible.
 Instead of red meat, go for poultry, sea food and legumes like beans, lentils and nuts.
-All are good sources of proteins and leaner proteins are low in saturated fats, cholesterol as well as calories, thereby reducing the risk of Diabetes and heart disease.
+All are good sources of proteins and leaner proteins are low in saturated fats, cholesterol as well as calories, thereby reducing the risk.

 7. Limit intake of sugary drinks.
 High fructose corn syrup in sodas or other beverages increase the risk for Diabetes.
 These drinks are loaded with sugar.
 Even fruit juice is high in sugar, so stick to fruit itself.